Eamonn Casey: Sexual and financial scandal, and forced resignation

-Casey was ordered by the Vatican to leave Ireland, and became a missionary alongside members of the Missionary Society of St. James in a rural parish in Ecuador, whose language, Spanish, he did not speak.
-During this time, he travelled long distances to reach the widely scattered members of his parish, but did not travel to meet his own son.
-After his missionary position was completed, Casey took a position in the parish of St. Pauls, Haywards Heath, in south-east England.
+Casey was ordered by the Vatican to leave Ireland and became a missionary alongside members of the Missionary Society of St. James in a rural parish in Ecuador, whose language (Spanish) he did not speak.
+During this time, he travelled long distances to reach the widely scattered members of his parish but did not travel to meet his own son.
+After his missionary tenure was completed, Casey took a position in the parish of St. Paul's in Haywards Heath, West Sussex.

 In 2005, Casey was investigated in conjunction with the sexual abuse scandal in Galway, Kilmacduagh and Kilfenora diocese, and cleared of any wrongdoing.
 In 2019, it emerged that Casey had faced at least three accusations of sexual abuse before his death, with two High Court cases being settled.
-The Kerry diocese confirmed that it had received allegations against him, that Gardaí and health authorities had been informed and that the person concerned was offered support by the diocese.
+The Kerry diocese confirmed that it had received allegations against him, that Gardaí and health authorities had been informed, and that the person concerned was offered support by the diocese.

 Casey was succeeded by his secretary, James McLoughlin, who served in the post until his own retirement on 3 July 2005.

-He returned to Ireland in 2006 with his reputation in tatters, and was not permitted to say Mass in public.
+He returned to Ireland in 2006 with his reputation destroyed and was not permitted to say Mass in public.